Future-House/paper-qa/README.md

     doc.add(doc_paths, Settings(embedding="text-embedding-large-3"))
 ```

-Note that PaperQA uses Numpy as a dense vector store.
+Note that PaperQA2 uses Numpy as a dense vector store.
 Its design of using a keyword search initially reduces the number of chunks needed for each answer to a relatively small number < 1k.
 Therefore, `NumpyVectorStore` is a good place to start, it's a simple in-memory store, without an index.
 However, if a larger-than-memory vector store is needed, we are currently lacking here.